kwarrick/kwarrick.github.io/_posts/2019-02-03-rust-errors.md

 [failure][2]?
 It is [complicated][3].

-For real applications I definitely want errors to bubble all the way up to `main`, and I'll lay down the boilerplate.
+For real applications I definitely want errors to bubble all the way up to `main`, and I'll lay down the boilerplate to wrap all possible errors and output useful error messages.

 However, for one-offs I would rather just quit with a simple error.